GeekyAnts/react-native-bing-maps/README.md

 ### Android credentials setup

-In order to use Bing Maps on android you need to add the credential key to gradle.
+In order to use Bing Maps on Android you need to add the credential key to gradle.

 1. create a `secrets.gradle` file in `android/app/` folder with the following contents